romila2003/Random-Password-Generator/README.md

 ## Acknowledgments

-This challenge was completed through the short [Scrimba](https://scrimba.com/learn/learnjavascript) course (Learn Javascript for free) and was the first solo challenge to be completed.
+This challenge was completed through the short [Scrimba](https://scrimba.com/learn/learnjavascript) course (Learn Javascript for free) and was the second solo challenge to be completed.